|

 represented by the Justicialist Party, which has

-provided Argentina's most successful recent president, Carlos Saúl Menem.
-The
+provided Argentina's most successful recent president, Carlos Saul Menem.
+The party now campaigns under

-Radical Civic Union stands for civic liberalism and
+Radical Civic Union (UCR) stands for civic liberalism and

 Although democratic government and the rule of law now seem secure in